bkoz/guestbook/README.md

 This example assumes you have a working kube cluster.

 ## Node Configuration
-On each kube node, edit `/etc/sysconfig/docker` so my docker registry can be used to pull the mongodbwebapp container.
+On each kube node, edit `/etc/sysconfig/docker`

 `ADD_REGISTRY='--add-registry registry.access.redhat.com --add-registry presto.haveopen.com:5000'`